Carole Lombard: Death

 When the U.S. entered World War II, Lombard traveled to her home state of Indiana for a war bond rally with her mother and Clark Gable's press agent, Otto Winkler.
 Lombard raised more than $2 million in defense bonds in a single evening.
 Her party had been scheduled to return to Los Angeles by train, but Lombard was eager to reach home more quickly and wanted to travel by air.
-Her mother and Winkler were afraid of flying and insisted that the group follow their original travel plans.
+Her mother and Winkler were afraid of flying and wanted the group to follow their original travel plans.
 In the early morning hours of January 16, 1942, Lombard, her mother and Winkler boarded a Transcontinental and Western Air Douglas DST (Douglas Sleeper Transport) aircraft to return to California.
 (Note: The Douglas DST or Douglas Sleeper Transport was an airliner with either 24 passenger seats in daytime operation or fitted out with 16 sleeper bunks in the cabin.)
 After refueling in Las Vegas, TWA Flight 3 took off at 7:07 p.m. and crashed into Double Up Peak near the 8300 ft level of Potosi Mountain, 32 smi southwest of the Las Vegas airport.
 All 22 aboard, including Lombard, her mother, Winkler and 15 U.S. Army soldiers, were killed.
 Lombard was 33 years old.

 The crash's cause was attributed to the flight crew's inability to properly navigate over the mountains surrounding Las Vegas.
 As a precaution against the possibility of enemy Japanese bomber aircraft coming into American airspace from the Pacific, safety beacons normally used to direct night flights had been turned off, leaving the pilot and crew of the TWA flight without visual warnings of the mountains in their flight path.

 Aftermath

 When The Jack Benny Program aired on January 18, Jack Benny did not attend the live radio broadcast.
 At its opening, announcer Don Wilson stated Benny would not appear that night, but did not explain why.
 The show that night did not feature any comedy, just musical numbers.
 Lombard had been scheduled to appear on the following Sunday's broadcast.

-Lombard's funeral was January 21 at Forest Lawn Memorial Park Cemetery in Glendale, California.
+Lombard's funeral was on January 21 at Forest Lawn Memorial Park Cemetery in Glendale, California.
 She was interred beside her mother under the name of Carole Lombard Gable.
 Despite remarrying twice following her death, Gable was interred beside Lombard when he died in 1960.